If you've never seen a chiropractor before, you probably have a lot of questions.

 If your appointments don't last long enough, there's no way to develop that relationship.

-Before you even get started with the medical stuff, it takes longer than a few minutes to connect with a person, listen to them, and address their questions and concerns.
+Before you even get started with your treatment, it takes longer than a few minutes to connect with a person, listen to them, and address their questions and concerns.

-Once all of that is out of the way, then you can start with the medical portion of the appointment.
+Once all of that is out of the way you can start with the medical portion of the appointment.

 Some chiropractors will use certain machines on you to aid with your treatment.
 This is fine, as long as it's supplementing your treatment, and it's not your entire appointment.

-An initial chiropractic appointment can last between 40-60 minutes if it's done right.
+An initial chiropractic appointment may last between 40-60 minutes if it's done right.

 Follow up appointments should last at least 15-20 minutes, and most, if not all, of that time, will be spent face-to-face with the chiropractor.